NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/01-fundamental-cloud-concepts/Fundamental Cloud Concepts.md

 - Trade capital expense for variable expense
   - No need for initial investment to build out a datacentre
-  - Only pay for the resources used and how long they’re used for
+  - Only pay for the resources used and how long they're used for
 - Economies of scale
   - AWS buys the datacentre resources on a large scale, allowing them to provision the resources on such a price - savings are passed to the customers
 - No need to guess capacity - cloud computing can allow scaling on demand.